 How much does support for climbing Everest cost?
 Well, that depends on how comprehensive you want that support to be.
 If you are looking to go the “full service” route, you can expect to pay at least $45,000 and up to $160,000.

-How much does a Sherpa for climbing Mount Everest cost?
+How much does hiring a Sherpa to climb Mount Everest cost?
 A personal climbing Sherpa will cost anywhere upwards of $5,000, while a Sherpa for loading and unloading starts at $3,000, and a Sherpa providing cooking services starts at $2,000.
 Keep in mind climbers are expected to cover bonuses and tip Sherpas generously, too.
 Obviously, this is one area you don’t want to cheap out.

 The cost of travel is another part of a Mount Everest trek that varies greatly, depending on the climber.
 There are many variable costs when it comes to transportation.
 The cost of your flight, for example, will vary depending on where in the world you’re flying from, which airline you choose, and other flight-specific costs.

-Permits are one of the biggest expenses of climbing Mount Everest, and they’re a cost you simply can’t avoid.
+Permits are one of the biggest expenses of climbing Mount Everest, and it’s a cost you simply can’t avoid.
 There are, however, two different ways to approach Everest, with two different prices: the Northside in Tibet and the Southside in Nepal.
 The permit in Nepal costs $11,000 (plus $2,500 to hire a local company to organize the permit), plus a $4,000 (refundable) trash permit, $2,500 for a local Nepalese team to organize your permit, and a final $3,000 per team for a Group Liason Officier.
-So just getting the proper paperwork in order costs close to twenty grand, and that’s before all of your other preparations.
+So just getting the proper paperwork in order costs close to $20,000, and that’s before all of your other costs.

 From the Tibetan side, China recently eliminated the relatively more affordable solo climber option.
 Everest hopefuls must now travel in groups of four or more.
 Permitting costs now run between $15,800 and $18,000 per person in a group.
 That fee does include some things, however, like ground transport, yak support, trash fees, hotels, and liaison officer fees.